J Terrell Brown Venture Challenge

 Finalists will be announced April 5.

-Round III: Three finalists will present live in-person pitches at the Business Education Complex on April 19.
+Round III: Three finalists will present live in-person pitches at the Business Education Complex on April 18.
 Each finalist will receive a share of the $35,000 prize.
+The minimum prize is $5,000; the maximum prize is $25,000.

 - Competitors are required to meet all submission deadlines and guidelines.